RobJohnstone/feedReader/README.md

 * Improving mobile experience (Not bad currently but the top menu bar is ridiculously small and swipe actions would be be a big improvement)
 * Create versions that are compatible with Amazon Web Services and Google App Engine (the current version assumes a MySQL database for example)
 * Security features (There are none currently.
 If someone deletes your starred items it would certainly be annoying but hardly life and death.
 However, there really should be a login system to prevent unauthorised access)
 * Multi-user setup (Of no interest to me, but anyone planning to make a commercial rss reader would clearly need a login system and a way of distinguishing whose feeds belonged to whom.
-This is fairly trivial to setup in principle but potentially ticky to scale depending on how clever you wish to be with duplicated feeds)
+This is fairly trivial to setup in principle but potentially tricky to scale depending on how clever you wish to be with duplicated feeds)